-* Seeing the body as separate anatomical parts: bones, dura, CSF, nervous system, muscles, organs, fascia, spine, diaphragms, evaluating the nervous system functioning in each part to treat it, tides, primary respiration, etc.
+* Seeing the body as a set of separate anatomical parts, such as bones, dura, CSF, nervous system, muscles, organs, fascia, spine, diaphragms, evaluating the nervous system functioning in each part to treat it, tides, primary respiration, etc.

 * Orienting to the nervous system.

-* Treating symptoms, or an intention to heal.
+* Treating symptoms, or using an intention to heal.

 * Holding an idea or expectation of motions, orientating to or intending anything during a session.

 * Feeling for, or visualizing tides, primary respiration, seeking midlines, establishing fulcra, creating a relational field.

 * Entering the client’s inner subtle body space - the craniosacral system - to look for inertia, cranial wave patterns, tides, still points, midlines, fulcra, the status of the anatomy, etc.

 * Treating any specific anatomical compartment of the body.